Yaskawa-Global/SmartPendantSDK/docs/en/yml-reference.md

   * `string placeholderText` - placeholder text shown (lighter) prior to editing - hint to user what to enter
   * `string color` - color of the text
   * `string placeholderTextColor` - color of the placeholder text
+  * `string label` - text label for the field (e.g. may be shown above the entry area)
   * `int requiredMode` - one of `Const.Manual`, `Const.Auto` or `Const.Any` (default) - enabled if controller operation mode as specified
   * `int requiredServo` - one of `Const.On`, `Const.Off` or `Const.Any` (default) - enabled if controller servo power as specified
   * `string requiredAccess` - enabled if current pendant security access level is as specified.  `Const.[Monitoring|Operating|Editing|Managing|ManagingSafety]`